 - Lumbar puncture may be necessary.

-- Electroencephalography (EEG) - this is usually only performed if there is doubt regarding the diagnosis and shows generalised diffuse slowing in 80% of delirious patients.
+- Electroencephalography (EEG) - this is usually only performed if there is doubt regarding the diagnosis.

 - This begins with increased awareness of delirium and regular measures of cognitive function.
 The underlying cause needs to be treated.

 - It is common for patients with delirium to be admitted to hospital to help investigate the patient and for supportive management.
 However, some patients can be managed in the community and moving patients to a new environment can worsen delirium.

 - In delirium, the features are fluctuating and some patients are lucid between episodes and can thus provide informed consent during these periods.
 However, if the patient is not able to provide informed consent then they can be treated in their best interests under common law.